A Foodcentric Life

 Sally Cameron

 The All-American summer staple, corn on the cob, is terrific when grilled.
 The heat of grilling intensifies the sweetness of the corn.
-Smear with a soft, spice herb butter and dig in.
+Smear with a soft garlic herb butter to serve (makes extra).
+Recipe doubles and triples easily.
+To save time buy pre-shucked corn.

 5 from 1 vote